INedelcu/PathTracingDemo/README.md

 <img src="Images/Settings.png" width="1280">

-When in Play Mode, hold right mouse button down use WASD keys to navigate through the scene.
+When in Play Mode, hold right mouse button down and use WASD keys to navigate through the scene.
 Convergence is reset when the view changes.

 ## Acknowledgements